-We would like to keep a very liberal style – but keep in mind some important aspects:
+We would like to keep a liberal style but please note:

-History chapters, Commentaries and Evolving Concepts articles are, by definition, much shorter and their length corresponds to about 3 to 10 double-spaced typewritten manuscript pages in Word format.
+The usual length, for Short Reviews or Overviews, corresponds to about 8 to 25 double-spaced typewritten manuscript pages in Word format.
+History, Commentaries and Evolving Concepts articles are, by definition, much shorter and their length corresponds to about 3 to 8 double-spaced typewritten manuscript pages in Word format.

 1. General Guidelines and Formats